 Cuilcagh Boardwalk Trail

+The Cuilcagh Boardwalk Trail also nicknamed the Stairway to Heaven Walk is located in Co.
+Fermanagh.
 The route meanders through one of the largest expanses of blanket bog in Northern Ireland, traversing over tracks, boardwalk and staircase.
-A steep climb is required to reach the viewing platform which provides breath taking views of the surrounding low lands.
+A steep climb is required to reach the viewing platform on Cuilcagh Mountain which provides breath taking views of the surrounding low lands.

 OS Map Sheet 26 (1:50 000)